3Cat-4, the new UPC nanosatellite, successfully launched from Ariane 6

 5. From left to right: Nataly Buitrago (one of the team leaders), Júlia Alós and Luis Contreras (the other team leader), with the mission coordinator at Fly Your Satellite!, Cristina del Castillo, during the pre-launch tests in Berlin (Germany).
 Source: Exolaunch

-The 3Cat-4 nanosatellite, developed by the UPC’s NanoSat Lab, will be one of seven payloads on the Ariane 6 maiden flight scheduled for 9 July.
-3Cat-4 is the only Catalan instrument and one of two from Spain on board this ESA mission.
+The 3Cat-4 nanosatellite, developed by the UPC’s NanoSat Lab, is one of seven payloads that have travelled on the Ariane 6 maiden flight, which took off on the night of 9 to 10 July from French Guiana.
+3Cat-4 (read “cube-cat-four”) is the only Catalan instrument and one of two from Spain on board this ESA mission.
 Developed by students, the nanosatellite focuses on observing the Earth, studying weather and climatic phenomena from space, and locating and tracking vessels to prevent accidents.
-Some students from the team will be present at the launch site.
+Some students have been present at the launch site.

 All this with experimental technology entirely designed at the UPC and a new deployable antenna.
 Once in orbit, the antenna will perform some of the measurements required: radiometric data and data aimed at mitigating radio frequency interferences using a GPS and the GNSS-R instrument.

-Seven years of work by ninety undergraduate, master's and doctoral students
+Seven years of work by more than ninety students

 Back in March, a part of the team travelled to Berlin, Germany, to complete the previous integration of 3Cat-4 with the EXOpod Nova module.

-Two members of the team will be present at the launch site of Ariane 6 in French Guiana: Luis Contreras—a systems engineer, a student on the UPC’s doctoral degree in Aerospace Science and Technology, and team leader—and Júlia Alós—a student on the master's degree in Telecommunications Engineering at the ETSETB.
+Two members of the team have been present at the launch site of Ariane 6 in French Guiana: Luis Contreras—a systems engineer, a student on the UPC’s doctoral degree in Aerospace Science and Technology, and team leader—and Júlia Alós—a student on the master's degree in Telecommunications Engineering at the ETSETB.

 3Cat-4 is part of the 3Cat series of small satellites and payloads that have flown or will fly into space with missions developed entirely by students and faculty at the NanoSat Lab.